-I promise a standard def camera with great lighting will get a better shot than an HD camera with crummy lighting!
+Did you know that I a cheap, standard def camera with great lighting will get a better shot than an HD camera with crummy lighting?
+Yes, it’s true.

 Improve your lighting and greatly improve your videos!